matviimykhailichenko/tso500_dada/README.md

 - deleting temporary log files if run had failed and putting failed tag;
 - validate the samplesheet;
 - conteinerization;
-- make configuration object;
+- make a configuration object;
 - check for available storage;
 - testing with pytest;
+- not deal with temporary logs;
-- add checksums for cbmed.
+- search for the tso500 script

 Safety risks:
 - pathlib is deprecated!
 Change to pathlib2.

 Directives:
-- logging in files is needed to see detailed sequence of operations and notifications are needed to receive quick insight into status and if something breaks
+- logging in files is needed to see detailed sequence of operations and notifications are needed to receive quick insight into status and if something breaks;
+- variables are named like this {structure name}_{structure type}_{data type}

+If something breaks, reach matvii.mykhailichenko@medunigraz.at.